GitNico-D/Portfolio/README.md

     `composer install`

-2. Copy .env to .env.local and set DATABASE_URL informations and TOKEN_SECRET
+2. Copy .env to .env.local and set DATABASE_URL informations and JWT_PASSPHRASE

 ### Frontend ###
 1. Run the following command in your terminal